vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 #### 6.5.2 Adam Optimization Literature

-Our finding that Adam prefers constant LR (for this setup) contrasts with common practice:
+The finding that Adam prefers constant LR (for this setup) contrasts with common practice:
 - Cosine schedules are standard [Loshchilov & Hutter, 2017]
 - Warmup is typically beneficial [Goyal et al., 2017]